utn-fra-lse/lpc4337/api/README.md

 1- These are references to the M4 API.
 However, the M0 API works in the same way with some exceptions that will be mentioned in the docs.

 2- Not yet implemented in the M0 core.

+3- Not fully functional in the M0 core.

 [ciaa_gpio_api.h]: ciaa_api/inc/ciaa_gpio_api.h
 [ciaa_gpio_api.c]: ciaa_api/src/ciaa_gpio_api.c